 GOES TO THE WORKERS.

-Xiaowu and many other factory workers are regularly forced to work overtime in order to earn a living wage.
-Xiaowu works 70 hours a week to earn a living wage
+Xiaowu and many other factory workers must work long hours in order to support themselves.
+Xiaowu works 70 hours a week to earn a living wage.

 What is a living wage?

 A living wage is the minimum income received for a standard workweek that allows for the worker and the worker’s family to afford a safe and decent living standard.